Home > Permanent Residence > Provincial Nominee Programs (PNP) > Ontario Immigrant Nominee Program (OINP) > OINP - International Student (IS) Stream

 - Mohawk College of Applied Arts and Technology

-- Niagara College Canada
+- Niagara College of Applied Arts and Technology

 - Northern College of Applied Arts and Technology

-- Sault College
+- Sault College of Applied Arts and Technology

-- Seneca College
+- Seneca College of Applied Arts and Technology

-- Sheridan College
+- Sheridan College of Applied Arts and Technology

-- St. Clair College
+- St. Clair College of Applied Arts and Technology

 - St. Lawrence College of Applied Arts and Technology